csalyk/git_github_tutorial/Tutorial.md

 and click on “Sign up”

 * Step 1 (for the instructor): Set up your directory
-: Create a new directory to hold all of your code for your new package.
+ * Create a new directory to hold all of your code for your new package.
 Typically, you want your package directory to have the following files:

-: LICENSE : A text file describing what license your code has
+  * LICENSE : A text file describing what license your code has

-: README.md : A file describing your package, including some simple usage statements.
+  * README.md : A file describing your package, including some simple usage statements.
-:The .md suffix means it’s in “Markdown” format.
+  * The .md suffix means it’s in “Markdown” format.
 If you write it in Markdown, then it will show up nicely formatted on GitHub.

-: __init__.py : An initialization file for your package.
+  * __init__.py : An initialization file for your package.
 This defines what happens if a user types “import yourpackagename”.
-As an example, if you have a package named yourpackagename and it has a file called yourpackagename.py and a function called yourroutine, you might want to write
-: from .yourpackagename import yourroutine
+As an example, if you have a package named yourpackagename and it has a file called yourpackagename.py and a function called yourroutine, you might want to write from .yourpackagename import yourroutine
-: The dot means that the package is in that directory.
+  The dot means that the package is in that directory.

-: in addition to all of your python files (each ending in .py)
+  * All of your python files (each ending in .py)

 * Step 2 (for the instructor): Initialize your directory for git and do your first commit:
 To initialize your directory, type